 He has studied the role of intrinsic and extrinsic motivation on preventive behavior of patients with chronic conditions.
 His goal is to incorporate individual information on personality in the design of public health programs to increase treatment adherence among individuals with diabetes and hypertension.
 Currently, Antonio is exploring how an economic view of fairness can inform drug regulation to help promote price transparency and prevent price gouging.

 Antonio is the director of the Master of Health Science (MHS) in Global Health Economics degree program.
 He teaches an advanced econometrics course on program impact evaluation using observational data and a course on behavioral economics and public health.

 Honors and Awards

-- Excellence in Teaching for the course Econometric Methods for Evaluation of Health Programs in fourthTerm 2012 and 2013.
+- Excellence in Teaching for his course Econometric Methods for Evaluation of Health Programs.